Majedq4/wazuh-soc-lab/investigations/02-vendor-impersonation-bec.md

 ## What I took from this
 The checklist gets you through most phishing emails fine.
-The cases that actually matter are the ones where the checklist comes back clean, and you have to know that clean auth isn't the same as legitimate — and that some cases genuinely need more than headers before you can call it either way.
+The cases that actually matter are the ones where the checklist comes back clean, and you have to know that clean auth isn't the same as legitimate, and that some cases genuinely need more than headers before you can call it either way.